Lightning Safety Tips

 Avoid metal fences, gates and tall light or power poles.

 If you are swimming in a pond or stream, designate one person to keep an eye on the weather.
 Keep a weather radio tuned to get local advance weather information.
 Plan where you will seek shelter if a storm comes up.

 Remember that swimming pools are connected to a much larger surface area than the pool.
 Underground water pipes, gas lines, electric and telephone wires form a metallic network extending far beyond the pool itself.
 At the first clap of thunder, evacuate the pool.
 Do not stand around the pool on wet surfaces, but go inside where it is dry and safe.
 Stand away from windows and doors.
 Do not resume pool activities until 30 minutes after the last thunder is heard.

 Lightning strikes the highest object on a body of water.
 On a lake, that highest object is a boat.
 Every boat has the potential to attract a lighting strike.
 Small fishing or sailboats constructed of aluminum or fiberglass are particularly vulnerable to lighting strikes.
 Even a graphic fishing rod is an excellent electrical conductor.

-Always get a weather report from the National Weather Services prior to heading for the lake and carry a weather radio with you.
+Always get a weather report from the National Weather Service prior to heading for the lake and carry a weather radio with you.
 Stay alert for dark, anvil-shaped clouds and distant lighting and thunder.
 Take no chances; head for shore at the first suspicion of an approaching storm.